AayushAlokGit/ToastmasterTimerApp/FILE_BASED_RECORDS.md

 ## Overview

-The RecordManager has been updated to use a file-based approach instead of keeping records in memory.
+The `src/record_manager.py` module has been updated to use a file-based approach instead of keeping records in memory.
 This change improves memory efficiency and ensures immediate data persistence.

 ## Key Changes Made